ospaarmann/exdgraph/README.md

 **ExDgraph is functional but I would be careful using it in production.
 If you want to help, please drop me a message.
 Any help is greatly appreciated!**

 ExDgraph is a gRPC based client for the [Dgraph](https://github.com/dgraph-io/dgraph) database.
-It uses the [DBConnection](https://hexdocs.pm/db_connection/DBConnection.html) behaviour to support transactions and connection pooling via [Poolboy](https://github.com/devinus/poolboy).
+It uses the [DBConnection](https://hexdocs.pm/db_connection/DBConnection.html) behaviour to support transactions and connection pooling.
 Works with Dgraph v1.0.16 (latest).

 > Dgraph is an open source, horizontally scalable and distributed graph database, providing ACID transactions, consistent replication and linearizable reads. [...]
 Dgraph's goal is to provide Google production level scale and throughput, with low enough latency to be serving real time user queries, over terabytes of structured data. ([Source](https://github.com/dgraph-io/dgraph))